 Mesalands Community College has a unique advantage.
-The Fine Arts/Bronze Department has produced bronze, museum-quality dinosaur skeleton replicas for the Mesalands Community College’s Dinosaur Museum and Natural Science Laboratory.
+The Fine Arts Department has produced bronze, museum-quality dinosaur skeleton replicas for the Mesalands Community College’s Dinosaur Museum and Natural Sciences Laboratory.
 As a result, students have access to professional quality equipment and finishing techniques normally unavailable at the academic level.
 The foundry is an interactive area where students may work with all levels of artists, including professors from other colleges and universities who come to the College for professional development.
 Graduate students, professional artists and beginners also participate and share their techniques and processes in a nurturing and supportive environment.

 The Fine Arts/Bronze Department is a stimulating place to visit.
 Visitors are welcome to walk through the department and look at students’ work or to join us when we melt and pour metal.
 Bronze and aluminum pours take place throughout the year.

-Every spring the College offers an Iron Pour Workshop that draws people from all over the country.
-This year the Annual Iron Pour is scheduled for March 9-15, 2014.
+March 10-16, 2019.
 Participants of all skill levels come together for an intense week of twelve hour work days in an environment of creativity and mutual support.
 The work produced is diverse and exciting.